 You may love him or hate him, but you have to credit Emraan Hashmi for creating an audience base that goes beyond his “serial kisser” tag.
 Willing to take on bold, aggressive roles (Murder, Jannat, Once Upon A Time in Mumbai), Hashmi expanded his horizons with rom-com Dil Toh Bachcha Hai Ji, earlier this year, and the forthcoming entertainer, The Dirty Picture.
 Taking some time off from the Jannat 2 shoot, Emraan spoke to us in a freewheeling chat.

-“No, I am the dirtiest of the lot.
+This time, except for you, everything seems dirty in The Dirty Picture.“No, I am the dirtiest of the lot.
 You can’t make a dirty picture without Emraan Hashmi.
 Dirty is pretty apt for the film.
 The tone of the film is bold and provocative but it doesn’t cross the line into vulgarity, which is always subjective.
 Still, most people have seen it in a good light.
 At the end of the day, it is an entertaining film.”

 So how bold are you in the film?